 Who is entitled to the national living wage?

-The national living wage is usually stated as an hourly rate because annual pay will depend on how many hours are worked.
+The national living wage is usually an hourly rate – currently £10.42 – because annual pay will depend on how many hours are worked.

-Why is a minimum wage not a living wage?
+Why is the minimum wage not a living wage?

 The independent Low Pay Commission advises the UK government on the rate of pay for the national minimum wage and the national minimum wage.

 But the Living Wage Foundation recommends higher pay through the real living wage because they simply believe the mandatory rate is not enough to live on.

 The national minimum wage and the national living wage are largely set as income floors which wages should not fall below but are not designed to ensure workers can maintain a decent standard of living above the bare minimum.